sophice/ahk-keyboard-locker/README.md

 # How to use it

+You can either use the latest executable release, or run the script itself.

+## Running the executable

+Download the [latest executable release](https://github.com/sophice/ahk-keyboard-locker/releases/download/v0.1.0-alpha/keyboard-locker.exe), place it anywhere you want, and run it!

+Note: You cannot currently change the keyboard shortcut or password in the executable version.
+The keyboard shortcut to lock is Ctrl+Alt+K, and the password to unlock is "unlock".

+## Running the .ahk script

 1) Install [AutoHotkey](https://www.autohotkey.com/) version 1.x in order to run .ahk scripts.
 Not tested with AutoHotkey version 2.
 2) Download [all files](https://github.com/sophice/ahk-keyboard-locker/archive/refs/heads/main.zip) from this repo and extract/place them where you want.
 3) Run keyboard-locker.ahk.